nicode-io/The_Starting_Point/README.md

-# BECODE BOOTCAMP :mortar_board:
+# BECODE BOOTCAMP :rocket:
-> 10 months to change your life and become a developer
+> Change your life ,become a developer, get a nice job !

 ### **BeCode** Intensive Bootcamp

-In seven months you have a wonderful luck to become a great web developer.
-Inclusion and share spirit is your daily feeling !
+In ten months, you have a wonderful opportunity to become a great Junior App & Web Developer.
+We are motivated by inclusion and the spirit of sharing!
-The bootcamp aims at acquiring self-learning skills and mastering the basics, both on the frontend and backend sides.
-An accompaniment is provided by a team of great coaches who will guide you and help you overcome the various peaks of difficulty encountered.
+The bootcamp aims at acquiring self-learning skills and mastering a junior web developer path, both frontend and backend.
+Support is provided by a team of great coaches who will guide you and help you overcome the various peaks of difficulty encountered.
-Partly remote at the moment due to the health situation but we have turned this into an opportunity by using a maximum of collaborative tools.
-The two programming languages I chose are Javascript and Python.
-At the end of the bootcamp I will certainly be able to help you on your projects while continuing to improve my skills on a daily basis.
-Passion guides me at every moment, in every learning curve and surpassing oneself is part of my DNA.

 Give maximum to get maximum :rocket:

 > When